LuisEmmanuel27/trainee_practice_MuleSoft/README.md

 ## Build your first API Specification with API Designer

 -   <a href="./Notes/8 - Build your first API Specification with API Designer/1- Build your first API Specification with API Designer.md">Build your first API Specification with API Designer</a>

+## Configure an HTTPS endpoint

+-   <a href="./Notes/9 - Configure an HTTPS endpoint/1 - Configure an HTTPS endpoint.md">Configure an HTTPS endpoint in Anypoint Studio</a>